-Because of this, many of these reporting measures fall victim to the ceiling effect – a statistical term for the phenomenon that occurs when the highest score on a rating tool is unable to properly assess a patient’s level of ability.
-For instance, younger patients tend to be significantly more active than elderly patients.
-As such, rating tools with a median age of 60 may fail to account for the activities carried out by people in their 20s or 30s.
+Because of this, many of these reporting measures fall victim to the ‘ceiling effect’ – a statistical term for the phenomenon that occurs when the highest score on a rating tool is unable to properly assess a patient’s level of ability.
+For instance, younger patients tend to be significantly more active than elderly patients and as such, rating tools that have a median age of 60 may fail to account for the activities carried out by individuals in the 20s or 30s age bracket.

 In 2006, the Hip Outcome Survey (HOS) was developed to help address this issue.
-As younger patients have different goals, expectations and quality of life benchmarks post-treatment, it was felt that a reporting measure with these concerns in mind would be more representative than many of the pre-existing surveys.
-The HOS is a self-administered questionnaire with a scoring system composed of 2 sub-scales.
-The Activities of Daily Living (ADL) sub-scale made of 19 items and a Sports sub-scale composed of 9 items.
-The ADL sub-scale focuses on a wide range of functions from small activities such as putting on socks, standing and sitting, to more demanding activities like squatting, twisting and pivoting on the affected leg.
+As younger patients have different goals, expectations and quality of life benchmarks post-treatment, it was believed that a reporting measure with these concerns in mind would be more representative than many of the pre-existing surveys.
+The HOS is a self-administered questionnaire with a scoring system composed of two subscales:

+- The Activities of Daily Living (ADL) subscale made of seventeen scored items and the Sports subscale composed of nine items.
+The ADL subscale focuses on a wide range of functions from small activities such as putting on socks, standing, and sitting, to more demanding activities like squatting, twisting, and pivoting on the affected leg.

 Additionally, other traditional hip scoring systems make it difficult to determine whether activities are limited by hip pain or if the pain felt is related to other pre-existing causes such as knee or back pain.
-To solve this problem, the HOS measure allows respondents to address this by specifically answering ‘Not applicable’ if any pain felt is related to another cause.
+To solve this problem, the HOS reporting measure allows respondents to address this by specifically answering ‘Not applicable’ if any pain felt is related to another cause.
 The ‘Not applicable’ responses are removed from the overall score and have no effect on the final outcome.